Skip to main content

 Key Takeaways

-- An S-corp is not a business structure; it is a tax designation available to corporations and LLCs.
+• An S-corp is not a business structure; it is a tax election available to corporations and LLCs.

-- S-corps avoid taxation at the corporate level, but shareholders are taxed on any profits in their individual tax returns.
+• S-corps avoid taxation at the corporate level, but owners are taxed on any profits on their individual income tax returns.

-- Companies can obtain an S-corps designation if all shareholders sign and submit an IRS Form 2553.
+• Companies can obtain an S-corp designation if all shareholders sign and submit an IRS Form 2553.

 Understanding S-Corporations

 S-corps refer to businesses taxed under Subchapter S of the U.S. Internal Revenue Code.
 As stated above, they are limited to 100 shareholders.
-Because they are not subject to double taxation like C-corps, S-corps pay very little in corporate taxes.
+They are not subject to double taxation like C-corps.
 Instead, the gains or losses of S-corps pass through to the shareholders, who must then report them on their individual tax returns.

 S-corps are also required to follow many of the same formalities as C-corps, such as having a board of directors, bylaws, shareholder meetings, and record-keeping of company meetings.